 He almost ran away when one of the two boys launched a signal in the air to call for help.
-He had no desire to meet any familiar face and risk discovery, even if the cover of lunatic omega should be enough for most to look the other way.
-But seeing Lan Jingyi struggle so bravely against the creature held him back for reasons he preferred not to consider.
+He had no desire to meet any familiar face and risk discovery, even if the cover of lunatic kunze should be enough for most to look the other way.
+But seeing Lan Jingyi struggle so bravely against the creature held him back; the perspective of this boy being slain was not one he was willing to consider.

 Kneeling by Mo Ziyuan’s forgotten body felt only natural.
-He grabbed him by the collar, bringing his wrinkled ear close, and whispered: “Wake up, now.”
+Wei Wuxian grabbed him by the collar, bringing his wrinkled ear close, and whispered: “Wake up, now.”

 His order carried over to A-Tong and the Mo family head as well, to his surprise.
 The three woken corpses rose to their feet and gathered around him, their empty eyes staring somewhere near his chin, elbow, or hip.

-He hadn’t used such powers in thirteen years, yet it felt like yesterday.
+He hadn’t used such powers in what must be years, yet it felt like yesterday.
 Resentful energy ran under his skin and dampened the painful glow of Mo Xuanyu’s core in his chest, allowing him to breathe easy for the first time since coming back to life.
 Wei Wuxian let out a curt, joyless laugh.

 “See that arm attached to your mother?” he murmured to Mo Ziyuan’s dead body.
 “The three of you go shred it now.
 Don’t touch the boys in white.”

 They ran with all the strength of newly-awakened soldiers.